LinogeFly/hide-unwanted-streams-on-twitch/docs/.userscript/README.md

 # Important!
-A standalone extension for Google Chrome is now available on Chrome Web Store [here](https://chrome.google.com/webstore/detail/hide-unwanted-streams-on/kpgfplcjhleaadnmjmkjddcmekdhdiia).
+A standalone extension for Google Chrome is now available on Chrome Web Store, [here](https://chrome.google.com/webstore/detail/hide-unwanted-streams-on/kpgfplcjhleaadnmjmkjddcmekdhdiia).
 No need to use [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) anymore if you are a Google Chrome user.

 # Description
 Allows to hide content that you don't want to see on [Twitch TV](http://www.twitch.tv/) by blocking channels and games.
 Blocked content will not be visible for you anymore on Directory pages, such as Games, Channels, Videos etc.